Lee Teng-hui: Presidency (1988–2000)

+In early March 1990, a group of National Assembly delegates led by Teng Chie attempted to nominate former Judicial Yuan President Lin Yang-kang for the presidency, with General Chiang Wei-kuo, as his running mate.
+The proposed "Lin–Chiang ticket" represented conservative discontent within the Kuomintang against Lee's leadership.
+Although a mobilization meeting was held at the Tri-Service Officers’ Club, where anti-Lee pamphlets were circulated accusing him of being sympathetic to communism, both Lin and Chiang declined to actively campaign.
+Lin later announced his withdrawal on March 9, followed by Chiang's statement of “advancing and retreating together.”
+The challenge quickly collapsed, consolidating Lee's authority within the party and clearing the path for his election as president.

 1990 saw the arrival of the Wild Lily student movement on behalf of full democracy for Taiwan.
 Thousands of Taiwanese students demonstrated for democratic reforms.
 The demonstrations culminated in a sit-in demonstration by over 300,000 students at Memorial Square in Taipei.
 Students called for direct elections of the national president and vice president and for a new election for all legislative seats.
 On 21 March, Lee welcomed some of the students to the Presidential Building.
 He expressed his support of their goals and pledged his commitment to full democracy in Taiwan.

 In May 1991, Lee spearheaded a drive to eliminate the Temporary Provisions Effective During the Period of Communist Rebellion, laws put in place following the KMT arrival in 1949 that suspended the democratic functions of the government.
-In December 1991, the original members of the Legislative Yuan, elected to represent mainland China constituencies in 1948, were forced to resign and new elections were held to apportion more seats to the bensheng ren.
+In December 1991, the original members of the Legislative Yuan, elected to represent Chinese constituencies in 1948, were forced to resign and new elections were held to apportion more seats to the benshengren.
 The elections forced Hau Pei-tsun from the premiership, a position he was given in exchange for his tacit support of Lee.
 He was replaced by Lien Chan, then an ally of Lee.